Lemonatix/Lemonatix/README.md

   - some **Assembly** after the other languages & **Q# (Q-Sharp)**
   - **manim** from 3b1b for math animations
   - Building my own website from scratch with **HTML**, **CSS** and **JavaScript**
-- **Goals**: Keep expanding my programming skills and work on fun side projects.
+- **Goals**: Keep expanding my programming skills & work on fun side projects.
 - **Git Goal**: Minimum one useful git commit every day, to get consistent in programming.

 ---